List of The Story of Tracy Beaker characters: Jackie Hopper

 Jackie Hopper, portrayed by Abby Rakic-Platt, made her first appearance on 9 October 2003 in series 3 of The Story of Tracy Beaker during the episode Jackie.
 She departed on 9 December 2005 in series 4 during the episode The Wedding.

 When Jackie is brought to the Dumping Ground, she refuses to accept that she needs to be in care, and that her beloved grandad has Alzheimer's and can no longer look after her.
 She's determined to escape, collect her Grandpa from his nursing home and return to their old house together.
 Eventually, she ends up staying at the Dumping Ground even though she doesn't like it.
 She later becomes good friends with Tracy and Crash.
+Jackie's grandad dies in The Finishing Line (series 4; episode 7), which Tracy supports her to come to terms with.

 She departs during the final episode of series 4, to attend a sports academy, however returns in series 5 after admitting she faked an injury to return to the Dumping Ground.